basuhoward/krigsvold.org/heraldry.md

 in the region.

-As arms of dominion, this heraldic composition does more than symbolize personal achievement; it officially denotes Dr. Howard’s authority and responsibilities as the Count of Krigsvold and Baron of Matikonis.
+As arms of dominion, this heraldic composition does more than symbolize personal achievement; it officially denotes Dr. Howard's authority and responsibilities as the Count of Krigsvold and Baron of Matikonis.
 This layered heraldic identity blends historical symbolism with modern environmental values, encapsulating a noble commitment to governance,